CharlyWargnier/python-html-table-scraper/README.md

 - Select a table
 - Export it to csv

-If you wanted to try the app for yourself, it's here ➡️ https://html-table-scraper.herokuapp.com/
+If you wanted to try the app for yourself, it's currently deployed on Heroku [here](https://html-table-scraper.herokuapp.com/)

-You can also follow me on Twitter ➡️ https://twitter.com/DataChaz
+You can [buy me a coffee](https://www.buymeacoffee.com/cwar05) ☕ to support my work and cover the hosting costs! 😊

-You can also follow me on [Twitter](https://twitter.com/DataChaz) ➡️
+You can also follow me on [Twitter](https://twitter.com/DataChaz) where I share Python & Data Science tips - See you there! 🙌

-Or even Buy me a coffee to support my work! 😊 ➡️ https://www.buymeacoffee.com/cwar05

-Find out more about Streamlit ➡️ https://www.streamlit.io/